X

 Conclusion

 The French Revolution was a time of great political and social upheaval, and writing played a pivotal role in the events that took place.
 Newspapers and pamphlets were used to spread revolutionary ideas, and writers such as Jean-Paul Marat and Camille Desmoulins were instrumental in inspiring the public to take part in the revolution.
 The Declaration of the Rights of Man and the Constitution of 1791 were both documents that declared the rights of citizens and declared that all citizens were equal before the law.
-The writing was a powerful tool of political change, a way to unite the people, and a way to educate the public.
+Writing was a powerful tool of political change, a way to unite the people, and a way to educate the public.
 The impact of writing on the French Revolution can still be seen today, and it is a testament to the power of the written word.

 Written by Prince Lahoria